 I highly recommend Spielgaben as an amazing educational material for home or school.
 Even though the toys aren’t inexpensive, they’re definitely worth the price because of the high quality of materials and number of years your children or students can use them.

-Learn more about Montessori at Home or School: How to Teach Grace and Courtesy!
+Learn more about my eBook Montessori at Home or School: How to.
+Teach Grace and Courtesy!

 If this is your first time visiting Living Montessori Now, welcome!
-If you haven’t already, please join us on our Living Montessori Now Facebook pagewhere you’ll find a Free Printable of the Day and lots of inspiration and ideas for parenting and teaching!
-And please follow me on Pinterest (lots of Montessori-, holiday-, and theme-related boards), Twitter (blog posts by me and others along with the Parent/Teacher Daily and other interesting information), and Google+ (post updates and Montessori Community).
-You can find me on bloglovin’,Instagram, and YouTube now, too.
-And don’t forget one of the best ways to follow me by signing up for my weekly newsletter in the right sidebar.
-You’ll get two awesome freebies (and a monthly subscriber freebie) in the process!
+If you haven’t already, please join us on our Living Montessori Now Facebook page where you’ll find a Free Printable of the Day and lots of inspiration and ideas for parenting and teaching!
+And please follow me on Pinterest (lots of Montessori-, holiday-, and theme-related boards), Instagram, and YouTube.
+You can find me on bloglovin’ and Twitter, too.

 Such a great idea for summer!